Wild T & The Spirit Band: History, Songs, Tours

 After getting attention stateside, Springer spent time in 90s Chicago collaborating with legends like Buddy Guy before returning to reform the band.

 Kapelle’s arrival in 2000 brought a stabilizing influence that saw Wild T & The Spirit tour Europe extensively for the first time.
-Their mature 2004 album “True Bliss” won widespread acclaim as Springer’s songwriting hit its stride.
+Their mature 2004 album “True Bliss” won widespread acclaim as Springer’s songwriting hit its stride and featured guest appearances by Jeff Healey, Carole Pope, and keyboardist Peter Nunn.
+The band released “Strange Modern” in 2000, followed by “Fender Bender” on Jazzhaus Records in 2008.

 The 2010s and 2020s have seen Wild T & The Spirit continue to push their music forward, proven by their well-received 2015 album “Live”.
-Four decades in, Springer still conjures up creative magic.
+Nearly four decades in, Springer still conjures up creative magic.

 Songs like “Freedom Train,” “Loveland,” and “Rain” have become fan favourites over the years.
 Their music has also evolved from mostly Hendrix covers to a blend of originals and unique reinterpretations of classic blues-rock.